-And while we don't pretend that every travelling couple shares our interests; we chose our destinations in Croatia for couples based on these simple characteristics: exciting local restaurants, cozy wine bars, colorful street festivals, cultural and historical sites, and pretty panoramas.
+And while we don't pretend that every traveling couple shares our interests; we chose our destinations in Croatia for couples based on these simple characteristics: exciting local restaurants, cozy wine bars, colorful street festivals, cultural and historical sites, and pretty panoramas.

 Whatever you choose to do, you'll enjoy Dubrovnik with your loved one.
 The only downside of Dubrovnik – it's expensive compared with the rest of Croatia.

-The best time to travel is in May and October.
+The best time to travel is in May, June, and October.

 Split is also a perfect base to explore central Dalmatian islands, Krka waterfalls, Unesco protected town of Trogir, and Omis, one of the best places for outdoor enthusiasts.

-Best time to visit Rovinj is in summer.
+The best time to visit Rovinj is in summer.

 Walk hand-in-hand through Opatija's streets, promenades and parks.
 Laze out at the terrace of the Wagner Cafe while enjoying a cup of coffee and homemade pralines.
-Indluge in a multi-course dinner at the restaurant Bevanda, or visit a cozy tavern Tramerka in Volosko for an awesome seafood feast.
+Indulge in a multi-course dinner at the restaurant Bevanda, or visit a cozy tavern Tramerka in Volosko for an awesome seafood feast.